 Think of pips as the heartbeat of the market on your trading screen, while basis points are the unit policymakers and economists use to describe rate changes.
 When analysts say the ECB is likely to cut rates by 50 bps, experienced traders are already thinking about how many pips EUR/USD might slide in response.

-Not all brokers handle your trades the same way, and those differences show up most clearly at the pip level.
+In my view, not all brokers handle your trades the same way, and those differences become most apparent at the pip level.
 The two main execution models, ECN and market maker, define how your orders are filled and how tight the spreads can realistically get.

 An ECN broker routes your orders directly to liquidity providers, matching you against banks, hedge funds, or other traders.
 Spreads can be razor-thin, often close to zero pips on majors during liquid sessions, with the broker charging a small commission instead.
 Because fills happen in a competitive order book, execution is usually more transparent, but slippage can still occur in fast-moving markets.
 At the pip level, ECN trading gives you precision: if EUR/USD is quoted at 1.10001, you can often be filled at that exact fractional pip.